 What are organisations doing wrong with their onboarding processes

-An organisation might have an onboarding process in place, but unfortunately, this can often be a manual heavy process which can be extremely time-consuming, difficult to organise and can often be neglected by an already busy HR team.
+An organisation might have an employee onboarding process in place, but unfortunately, this can often be a manual heavy process which can be extremely time-consuming, difficult to organise and can often be neglected by an already busy HR team.
 Onboarding could, therefore, just be limited to filling in paperwork and a few training exercises when a staff member becomes available, resulting in a new hire fending for themselves.

 With most organisations the biggest misconception with onboarding new employees is that it should start on the first day of employment, however, by not communicating with your new hires from the point of job offer, you could be at risk of losing your new hire to a competitor.

 If a new hire loses enthusiasm about working for your organisation they could easily be tempted by another opportunity elsewhere; your new hire could have already left without even starting.